yelouafi/nant/README.md

 with

 - `selector`: either :
-    - tag name: ie 'input' -> mixin method will be attached to all <input/> tags; a wildcard '*' will match all tags
+    - tag name: ie 'input' -> mixin method will be attached to all `input` tags; a wildcard '*' will match all tags
     - an array of tag names: mixin will be attached to all tags with provided names
     - function predicate (will be provided the `Tag` object and must return true/false to include the tag in the selection)
 - `mixinFn`: the mixin method to be attached; `this` will be set to the `Tag` instance